yabskbd/remora_ctrl_proto/README.md

 # remora_ctrl_proto
+## This repo contains benchtest code only with Arduino.
+All MCU based code should go into internal repo.

 Remora Controls Prototype Repo

-This repo contains benchtest code with Arduino only.
-All MCU based code should go into internal repo.

 # Libraries